IjeomaBenny/Alx_DjangoLearnLab/LibraryProject/LibraryProject/README.md

-"This is my Django Library Project"
+"This is my Django Library Project for ALX tasks."